Edelbrock: Early years

 During World War II, Edelbrock's machinist skills were put to work in the Todd Shipyards in Long Beach, hand fabricating and welding aircraft parts.
-The Office of Defense Transportation placed a ban on auto racing during the war, but Edelbrock discreetly designed and developed a new line of products.
-After the war, he produced aluminum racing cylinder heads, in addition to manifolds, which quickly gained him notability among hot rodding hobbyists.
-Parts to increase an engine's performance were not readily available, so racers built their own.
+The Office of Defense Transportation placed a ban on auto racing during the war.
+Edelbrock designed and developed a new line of products.
+After the war, he produced aluminum racing cylinder heads, in addition to manifolds, which quickly gained notability among hot rodding hobbyists.
+Parts to increase an engine's performance were not readily available at that time, so racers built their own.
 Soon Edelbrock found himself building pieces first for his friends and then for customers.

-To deal with the enormous amount of mail he was receiving by 1946 Edelbrock created the company's first catalog, Edelbrock Power and Speed Equipment, with the help of Robert E. "Pete" Petersen.
+To deal with the amount of mail he was receiving by 1946, Edelbrock created the company's first catalog, Edelbrock Power and Speed Equipment, with the help of Robert E. "Pete" Petersen.
 This hastened the transformation of the Edelbrock company from a repair garage into a performance parts manufacturer.
-Then, in 1947, Edelbrock produced the first cylinder heads for the Ford flathead.
+In 1947, Edelbrock produced the first cylinder heads for the Ford flathead.

-One of the first companies to use an engine dynamometer, Edelbrock moved to a 5,000 sq ft shop in 1949 to develop more manifolds, cylinder heads and racing pistons.
-In the early 1950s, he continued to dominate the dry lakes and expanded his racing to the Bonneville Speedway.
+One of the first companies to use an engine dynamometer, Edelbrock moved to a 5,000 sq ft shop in 1949 to develop manifolds, cylinder heads and racing pistons.
+In the early 1950s, he continued racing research at the dry lake beds and expanded his racing to the Bonneville Speedway.

 Racing

 After the war, the California Roadster Association (CRA) was formed to run auto races with roadsters that raced on oval track and attempted land speed records on dry lakes.
 After World War II, the CRA began sanctioning sprint car races.
 In 1946, Edelbrock decided to expand his involvement into midget car racing, purchasing a car made by Frank Kurtis.
 In addition to racing the car, he wanted a test bench for the racing products he was developing.
-Edelbrock's team toured the dirt track racing circuit of Southern California with flathead guru Bobby Meeks tuning the cars.
+Edelbrock's team toured the dirt track racing circuit of Southern California with flathead mechanic Bobby Meeks tuning the cars.
 Many famous drivers were part of the Edelbrock team, including Walt Faulkner (first rookie to win pole at the Indy 500), Bill Vukovich (Indy 500 winner in ’53 and ’54), Rodger Ward (Indy 500 winner in ’59 and ’62), Cal Niday, Perry Grimm, Danny Oakes, Harry Stockman and Bill Zaring.